DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 - Go on the [SQL context](https://console.cloud.google.com/sql) and click on the **CREATE INSTANCE** button
 - Click on **Choose PostgreSQL**
   - Instance ID: ``<YourInstanceName>``
   - Password: ``<PASSWORD>`` (Take a note of this password.
-You need it in the "Create the datasource secrets for Google Cloud SQL PostgreSQL" section)
+You will need it for the [Create the datasource secrets for Google Cloud SQL PostgreSQL](#a-create-the-database-secret-for-google-cloud-sql-postgresql) section)
-  - Database version: *PostgreSQL 13*
+  - Database version: `PostgreSQL 13`
   - Region: ``<REGION>`` (must be similar to the cluster for the communication is optimal between the database and the ODM instance)
   - Keep **Multiple zones** for Zonal availability to the highest availability
   - Expand **Show customization option** and expand **Connections**
     - As *Public IP* is selected by default, click on the **ADD NETWORK** button, put a name and add *0.0.0.0/0* for Network, then click on **DONE**.
       > NOTE: It's not recommended to use plublic IP.
 In production environment, you should use private IP.

-When created, you can drill on the SQL instance overview to retrieve needed information to connect to this instance like the IP adress and the connection name:
+When created, you can drill on the SQL instance overview to retrieve needed information to connect to this instance like the IP adress and the connection name.
+Take a note of the **Public IP address**.

 <img width="1000" height="630" src='./images/database_overview.png'/>

-> NOTE: A default "postgres" database is created with a default "postgres" user.
-You can change the password of the postgres user by using the Users panel, selecting the postgres user, and using the "Change password" menu:
+> NOTE: A default *postgres* database is created with a default *postgres* user.
+You can change the password of the postgres user by using the **Users** panel, selecting the *postgres* user, and using the **Change password** menu:
 > <img width="1000" height="360" src='./images/database_changepassword.png'/>

 ### 3. Prepare your environment for the ODM installation (10 min)